BDC Hamburger Icon

 Management theory of Stephen Covey

-Covey’s seven habits of highly effective people are among the most widely used management innovation strategies in recent years.
 The Covey model is an “inside-out” philosophy, which means that change starts inside each of us and works its way out.
-He considered a person’s character to be a collection of habits that consist of skill, knowledge and desire.
-Covey claimed that to be “effective,” people should follow these seven important habits:
+Covey claimed that, to be “effective,” people should follow these seven important habits:

-2. Think of the future.
-Covey said to “begin with the end in mind.”
-Even though setbacks and unanticipated challenges will undoubtedly occur, you need an overall sense of what you are working toward and what to expect.
+2. Think of the future: Covey said to “begin with the end in mind.”
+Setbacks and unanticipated challenges will undoubtedly occur.
+But, you need an overall sense of what you are working toward and what to expect.
 Having a clear goal makes it easier to navigate the unexpected.

-6. “Synergize” for creative cooperation.
-Instead of trying to do everything yourself, work with others to get things done.
-Whether you’re working on projects together or just benefiting from shared knowledge, solving problems in a collaborative environment helps relieve pressure on the individual and leads to more success.
+6. “Synergize” for creative cooperation: Instead of trying to do everything yourself, work with others to get things done.
+Whether you’re working on projects together or just benefiting from shared knowledge, solving problems in a collaborative environment helps relieve pressure on the individual.
+It also leads to more success.

 TipBottom line

 Use real, meaningful rewards to motivate your employees.
-Merit-based bonuses and raises and time off are ways to inspire your employees to do their best work.
+Merit-based bonuses, raises and time off are ways to inspire your employees to do their best work.

 How to implement Covey’s management theory